Multiple Addictions: Mixing Alcohol With Pills

 Safe use dictates never combining a benzo with alcohol because the cumulative combined effects can be fatal.
 Both substances slow heart rate and breathing, and overdose are possible even in small amounts.
 But unfortunately, this is one o the most common examples of having multiple addictions that is also one of the most dangerous.

 Never take Xanax if you have not been given a prescription for a legitimate medical need.
 Most who overdose from prescription drugs do so because they took a drug given to them by a friend or family member.
 Taking alcohol and Xanax together can kill you.
-Help is available 24/7 call this number for a free personal consultation for yourself or a loved one 866-480-4328.
+Help is available 24/7 at our addiction treatment center for multiple addictions in FL, call this number for a free personal consultation for yourself or a loved one 800-338-5770.

 Valium, also known as diazepam, is the most commonly prescribed benzodiazepine in the world.
 It is used in clinical settings to induce relaxation and treat anxiety.
 It is highly addictive and works in the central nervous system in a similar way to alcohol.